origo-map/origo-documentation/content/layers.md

 `target` | default behaviour is to open url in new window (_blank).
 It's possible to specify other targets as _top, _self and _parent or to open link in an iframe in a modal window which should than be set to modal for normal size or modal-full.
 Optional.
 `targetTitle` | used along with target to define title in modal titlebar and link tooltip.
 Can be set to "static text" or "{{attribute value}}".
 Default is url.
 `img` | attribute containing url to an image.
 The image will be embedded.
 Optional.
+`carousel` | attribute containing url to several images combined with splitter option.
+Set `autoplay` in `featureinfoOptions` to have the carousel rotate the images.
+Optional.
 `splitter` | set a splitter for example , or ; which is used to split the attribute if it is made up of delimited list of compounded attributes of the same type.
-To be used together with `url`, `img` and `linktext`.
+To be used together with `url`, `img`, `carousel` and `linktext`.
 Optional.
 `cls` | css class name for custom styling.
 Optional.
 `html` | Custom html.
 Attributes can be referenced by placing the attribute name within double curly brackets.
 It also possible in a similar way to apply a function by prepending the function name with `@`.
 See table below for supported functions.
 The `html` option can't be combined with any of the other options, except for `cls`.
 Optional.
 `linktext` | Name of attribute that holds the text that should be used on links when using `url` in combination with `splitter`.
 Optional.